Volunteer in Ethiopia with IKPVA – Cheap Volunteer Programs in Ethiopia!

 Another important area is environmental awareness.
 Whether you choose to do practical gardening work, or if you want to talk about solar energy, your students will learn how to preserve the environment.

 Taking care of nature also includes taking care of one’s health.
 That’s why we have included a wellness coaching and yoga project that students love!

 Sports, Visual Arts and Music bring people together and bring joy

 Sports is not only good for health, but it can also be the beginning of a career!
 As a sports volunteer, you can coach students with exceptional sports talents in preparation for a professional career.

 Finally, music and arts are a source of joy, and bring people together regardless of culture or language!
 Bring your creativity to a photo and painting workshop, or teach singing and playing musical instruments!

-With his creativity he can also contribute in the decoration of the school, painting and reforming classrooms and leisure areas in the construction project.
+With his creativity, he can also contribute to the decoration of the school, painting and reforming classrooms and leisure areas in the construction project.
 After all, a warm and inspiring environment motivates students.